The Good Guys and the Bad Guys: Plot

 Mayor Wilker and a band of townspeople chase after the train.
 The outlaws, upon realizing the train has not stopped, also chase after it.
 McKay uncouples the front cars of the train from the rear passenger coaches, overtaking the outlaws.
 The train approaches a section of broken track over a cliff and is too fast to stop in time.
 Flagg, McKay and the workers bail out before it plunges off the cliff and explodes.

 The outlaws catch up and rob the burning train compartments.
 Flagg and McKay ambush them and kill most of them in the ensuing gunfight.
 McKay meets Waco as he is about to escape.
 Waco manages to wound McKay, who then shoots him dead.
-McKay remarks to Flagg that he "thought he could beat him [Waco]" to which Flagg replies "You did beat him."
+McKay remarks to Flagg, "I thought I could beat him [Waco]" to which Flagg replies "You did beat him."

 Mayor Wilker arrives and expresses his gratitude to the two for saving the town and hence his reputation as a mayor.
 When interviewed by a press journalist, Wilker is asked whether he would consider running for state governor.
 He is delighted to consider the prospect.
-Flagg thinks Wilker really could "become president one day."
+McKay remarks that Wilker really could "become president one day."

-The town marshal asks Flagg to take back his badge for his heroic deed, but he turns down the opportunity.
-He gives one piece of advice to the marshal, that, in order to be successful, "You have to tell the good guys from the bad guys."
+The new town marshal asks Flagg to take back his badge for his heroic deed, but he turns down the opportunity.
+He gives one piece of advice to Boyle that in order to be successful, "You have to learn to tell the good guys from the bad guys."

 The film ends on a humorous note as Flagg arrests McKay and handcuffs him, despite McKay's protests.
 Referring to an earlier incident in the film, Flagg jokes that he will always keep his word, as he once promised to land McKay in jail.